Rico Gatson

-Rico Gatson is a multidisciplinary artist working in Brooklyn, New York, whose work draws from his African-American background.
+Rico Gatson (born 1966) is an American multidisciplinary artist, working in Brooklyn, New York.
+His work draws from his African-American background.
 Through his art, he provides social commentary on significant moments in African-American history.
 His work combines abstract patterns with vibrant colors, which creates confrontational work that references African American culture and history.

 Early life and education

-Rico Gatson was born in Augusta, Georgia in 1966 but grew up in Riverside, California.
+Rico Gatson was born in Augusta, Georgia in 1966, and grew up in Riverside, California.
 His parents, a nurse and a landscaper contractor, migrated to the East Coast during the Great Migration and joined the newly formed Black middle class.

-In the 1980s, he attended Bethel College in Minnesota as an undergraduate.
+In the 1980s, he attended Bethel University in Minnesota as an undergraduate.
 He changed his degree from graphic design to fine art and received his Bachelor's of Fine Arts (BFA) degree in 1989.
 He received his Master of Fine Arts (MFA) degree from Yale School of Art in 1991.
 During his time at school, he studied sculpture under artist David von Schlegell.

-He has held artist residencies at Franconia Sculpture Park and the Wright Museum of Art of Beloit College.
+He has held artist residencies at Franconia Sculpture Park, and at the Wright Museum of Art of Beloit College in Beloit, Wisconsin.

-Art
+Art career

 Gatson's art practice explores themes of African American History and identity.
 His abstract works offer loaded symbols and images that spark dialogue regarding the U.S. political landscape, especially as it relates to Black life and Black icons.
 His art is influenced by the early twentieth-century geometric compositions of Russian Constructivist propaganda posters, whose creators believed that art should reflect the everyday lives of the people.
 Reimagining the Black figure’s place in history, the present, and the future, Gatson’s work also evokes Afrofuturism.
 He draws upon a range of art historical movements, including Bauhaus and Op art, as well as traditional African textile patterns.

 An interdisciplinary artist, Gatson works with many different mediums such as painting, sculpture, photography, video, and installations.
 He often incorporates kaleidoscopic motifs into his videos and portraits of Black heroes, as in his portraits of James Baldwin, Martin Luther King Jr., the Black Panthers, Muhammad Ali, and President Obama.

 His work has been exhibited nationally and internationally at locations like The Smithsonian American Art Museum, The Mississippi Museum of Art, Atlanta Contemporary Art Center, Studio Museum in Harlem in New York, and The Essl Museum in Austria.